 How do I submit data?

 If you decide to contribute data to EMODnet Seabed Habitats you should follow the data submission process using the files contained within the data provider package.
 The data should be supplied to your country's project partner in a valid Data Exchange Format, which standardises the data, allowing multiple datasets to be collated and compared.
 If your country does not have a partner in EMODnet Seabed Habitats, please contact us.

 What happens to the data?

 Within each country, one EMODnet Seabed Habitats partner leads the metadata and data collation.
-These organisations gather seabed mapping data and metadata from data providers, and this provision of data is subject to a Data Agreement between the MESH partner and data provider clarifying data access rights and copyright information.
+These organisations gather seabed mapping data and metadata from data providers, and this provision of data is subject to a Data Agreement between the project partner and data provider clarifying data access rights and copyright information.
 The data is then passed from the partners to be centrally collated by JNCC.

 The flow diagram above shows the simplified flow of data from the provider to the end user.
 We have gathered data and metadata from a wide range of organisations including conservation agencies, government bodies, NGOs, and private sector companies.
 After receiving the seabed mapping data, JNCC processes and loads them onto the EMODnet Seabed Habitats website where they are displayed on the map viewer.